LupeSoto2000/Semaphore/README.md

 Guadalupe Soto

-side note - not grate with github yet especially the whoel push and uploadint to githib from VS so I maunally uplaod my files.
+side note - not great with github yet especially the whole push and uploading to githib from VS so I maunally uplaod my files.